omnivector-solutions/license-manager/docs-source/development.rst

 ---------------------------
 5) Additional Modifications
 ---------------------------
-At this point you should have 3 systems running; 1) slurm cluster in LXD, 2) license-manager-simulator,
+At this point you should have 3 systems running:

+1. slurm cluster in LXD
+2. license-manager-simulator
-3) license-manager backend.
+3. license-manager backend

 Once the systems have been successfully deployed you will need to apply the post deployment configurations.
 These configurations include seeding the slurm batch script and fake application, and the fake license server client onto